Together the workstreams presented here form the official programme of work for our Health Protection Research Unit (HPRU) until 2025.

 - Systematic reviews and network meta-analysis: we provide support for the generation of preliminary evidence for interventions identified by other work themes and HPRUs.

-- Multi Parameter Evidence Synthesis: We use and develop methods that exploit multiple information streams to create new evidence for Public Health England.
+- Multi Parameter Evidence Synthesis: We use and develop methods that exploit multiple information streams to create new evidence for the UK Health Security Agency (UKHSA).

 - Natural experiments: We provide expertise on methods that use observational data to evaluate interventions, appropriately accounting for relevant sampling and other biases.